Khashayarnzk/Project1-UofT/README.md

  Ansible Control Node.
 - _Which file do you update to make Ansible run the playbook on a specific machine?
 How do I specify which machine to install the ELK server on versus which to install Filebeat on? elk
-- _Which URL do you navigate to in order to check that the ELK server is running? (http://[Host IP]/app/kibana#/home)
+- _Which URL do you navigate to in order to check that the ELK server is running? '(http://[Host IP]/app/kibana#/home)'

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._